mhruz/ChaLearn-SLR/README.md

 ### hand_clustering.py
 Clusters hands by the Open Pose similarity.
 The clustering is performed on the important hand-poses found in the script _hand_clustering_by_sign.py_.
-This script finds individual important hand-poses composing individual signs.
+This script finds individual important hand-poses composing individual signs (sign sub-clusters).
+The final clustering is performed on the representatives of these sub-clusters.

 `python hand_clustering.py /home/data/train_json_keypoints-raw.h5 /home/data/sign_hand_clusters_v03_02.h5 /home/data/hand_clusters_v03_05.p`